deividsoltoski/MIUI14_GSI_Fix_for_Moto_G100/README.md

 • Fixed device_features, one example was that you were unable to turn on the flashlight in the control center

-• By default the refresh rate will be at 90 Hz, if you use battery saver it will go to 60 Hz if you wanted to use 60
+• By default the refresh rate will be at 90 Hz, if you use battery saver it will go to 60 Hz if you wanted to use 60 Hz

 • Added MIUI Scanner